Mozambique Elephant Hunting in the Zambeze Delta

 Many exceptional elephants have been taken recently in Mozambique, including a few making the magical 100-pound mark.

-This area in Mozambique is one of the few places in Africa where you can still do a Classical African Safari today.”
+This area in Mozambique is one of the few places in Africa where you can still do a Classical African Elephant Safari today.”

-Mozambique is situated in South East Africa, and these Official safari concessions cover 5000 square kilometers of some of the most diverse habitat and animal species found in Africa.
+Mozambique is situated in South East Africa, and these Official elephant safari concessions cover 5000 square kilometers of some of the most diverse habitat and animal species found in Africa.
 A long term lease with the Mozambique government has ensured sound management practices which have made these areas some of the finest free roaming game lands in Africa today.

-Mozambique Elephant Hunting Season
+Mozambique Elephant Safari Season

 October through November is the best time to hunt elephants in Mozambique.